GxLuck02/transcendence/backend/apps/blockchain/README.md

 ```

 This will:
-1. Connect to Ganache
+1. Connect to Avalanche Fuji testnet
 2. Compile the TournamentScore smart contract
-3. Deploy it to the blockchain
+3. Deploy it to the blockchain (requires AVAX for gas fees)
 4. Save contract details to database
 5. Run test functions

+**Note**: Ensure you have sufficient AVAX in your account for deployment gas fees.

 ## Usage